 A copy of medical history / notes and/or any evidence that only records the student’s self-reporting of the health problems will normally be deemed insufficient for requests not covered by self-certification.

 Unforeseen recent illness of dependents or close family members

 Supporting statement from family member/Academic Adviser; Medical certificate or GP’s letter relating to the dependent/family member confirming the recent sudden or severe nature of the illness.
 The impact on the student will be inferred/accepted for requests for short-term requests of up to a month.
-If longer adjustments are requested then then independent professional third party evidence should be submitted which confirms the impact on the student.
+If longer adjustments are requested then independent professional third party evidence should be submitted which confirms the impact on the student.

 A long-term physical or mental health condition worsening or a mental health crisis